 Other expenses incurred by sales teams have been broken down by activity (if relevant) and estimated cost as follows:

-There are more costs involved based on your company and the nature of its activities.
+More costs are involved based on your company and the nature of its activities.
 Be sure to identify all the expenses incurred to get an accurate prediction.

 There’s no doubt that LinkedIn is an invaluable lead generation tool, with 80% of marketers affirming that the platform is an effective lead generation tool for lead generation.
 Additionally, 80% of B2B leads coming from social media arrive from LinkedIn.

-But how much actually goes into a LinkedIn lead generation campaign?
+But how much goes into a LinkedIn lead generation campaign?
 Generally, it costs $40 to $190 to generate a B2B lead.
 Of course, this amount varies by industry, with lead acquisition costs exceeding $200 in the technology space.
-If you’re considering a paid LinkedIn ad campaign, you should expect to spend between $1000 and $5000 per month.
+If you’re considering a paid LinkedIn ad campaign, you should expect to spend between $1000 and $5000 monthly.

 Here’s what you need to know to create a sales and marketing budget plan for LinkedIn lead generation: